3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table/table-column.md

 [Test Step]
 Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.

 [Method]

-* The web page section provide outermost scope of a matrix
+* The table within web page section provide outermost scope of a table
-* Based on the outermost matrix, identify it has approriate horizontal axis and categories associated with that
+* Based on the outermost table, identify it has approriate column headers that summarize its context.
+Output identification result to "isUniquecolumnHeaders"
-* If there is no unique category(headers) associated with horizontal axis, add category to original matrix with unique number such as 1,2,3.
+* If there is no unique column header, add column header to original table with unique number such as 1,2,3.
-* Output the horizontal categories of outermost table to "columnHeaderList"
+* Output the column headers of outermost table to "columnHeaderList"
 * Based on the test step and web page, identify the target element.
 Return result to targetElement.
-* Iterate horizontal category that are identified by horizontal categories until it find target element.
-If target element are found within the category, output the horizontal category to columnHeaderCell
+* Iterate column header that are identified by column headers until it find target element.
+If target element are found within the column, The output the column header will become the output of columnHeaderCell
-* Test if the target element is a horizontal category after matrix category update, return result to isTargetColumnHeader.
+* Test if the target element is a column header after table header update, return result to isTargetColumnHeader.

 [Output]
 Output result in JSON format.